Banners

 Display Styles

-Banners offer three different display styles, each with unique positioning and behavior:
+Banners offer three different display styles, each with its own positioning and behaviour:

 Full-width banners that are appended to the top of the body tag.
 They push down any element that is not fixed to the screen and scroll with the page content - disappearing when scrolled, just like regular page elements.